Fred Hall: Career

 During World War II, Hall enlisted and was rejected when he failed to pass his physical.
 From 1942 to 1944, he served as an assistant director of the Combined Production and Resources Board, coordinating production planning with Britain and Canada, and based in Washington.

 Hall established his law practice in Topeka and Dodge City and served as the Ford County attorney from 1947 to 1949.
 Elected Lieutenant Governor of Kansas, he served from 1951 to 1955.

 Elected in 1954, Hall was sworn into the governorship on January 10, 1955.
 During his tenure, the director of the state purchasing agency was fired, a high school aid law was authorized, a water resource commission was organized, and a "right to work" bill was vetoed.
 Hall saw right-to-work legislation as a way to pit people against each other, and believed that the Republican Party shouldn't be an anti-labor party.

 Hall resigned to become a justice of Kansas Supreme Court in 1957 after being defeated in the primary for re-election to office, in what is known as the "triple-play of 1956".
 Warren Shaw defeated Hall in the Republican primary for governor, and Shaw lost the subsequent Gubernatorial general election to Democrat George Docking.
 Sitting Chief Justice Bill Smith – a strong supporter of Hall – was seriously ill and contemplating a retirement from his position as Chief Justice; however, he was concerned that if he retired after Docking took office in January 1957, Docking would appoint a Democrat as chief justice.
 Smith, Hall, and Lieutenant Governor John McCuish devised a plan to prevent this from happening.
 Chief Justice Smith resigned effective January 3, 1957.
 Smith's resignation was quickly followed by Governor Hall's resignation also effective on January 3, 1957.
 As a result of Hall's resignation, Lieutenant Governor McCuish was sworn in as Kansas Governor.
 On the same day Walter G. Thiele became Chief Justice and Hall replaced Thiel as a justice of the Kansas Supreme Court.
 Thiel left the court the same day Docking became governor and Jay S. Parker replaced Thiel as chief justice.

 Hall served on the Supreme Court bench until April 7, 1958, when he resigned to again run for the governorship where he lost the primary.
 Defeated in his bid, he retired from politics and moved to California where he became an executive in the management control of the Aerojet General Corporation.

 Hall served as the president of the California Republican Assembly He was elected to the position at the organization's 1962 convention.
-Hall, who had found evidence of anti-Semitic and segregationist attitudes from John Birch Society members in the California Republican Assembly, described the Society's ideology as totalitarian and the closest thing to a fascist party in America.
+Hall, who had found evidence of antisemitic and segregationist attitudes from John Birch Society members in the California Republican Assembly, described the Society's ideology as totalitarian and the closest thing to a fascist party in America.

 In 1964, he ran for the Republican nomination for the 1964 United States Senate election in California, losing to George Murphy, a retired Hollywood star.

 He returned later to Dodge City and resumed his law practice.